cateschi/academic-kickstart/content/post/note_importance_sampling/index.md

 ## Introduction

 This note explains how importance sampling can be used in order to perform both parameter and state estimation in nonlinear (non-Gaussian) state space models.
-The emphasis is on importance sampling by mode estimation, but I also shortly cover modified efficient importance sampling.
-I report two examples to show how importance sampling works in practice, and I attach the R codes that can be used to replicate them.
+The emphasis is on importance sampling by mode estimation, but we also shortly cover modified efficient importance sampling.
+We report two examples to show how importance sampling works in practice, and we attach the R codes that can be used to replicate them.